extenda/shared-workflows/composite-actions/nodejs-generic-api/test-unit/README.md

 # Run unit tests action

-This is tipical action, to run tests in nodejs api application.
+This is typical action, to run tests in nodejs api application.

 ### Example